 Are There Any Time Limits on Amazon Truck Collision Claims?

 Regardless of how severe a plaintiff’s injuries are or who bears legal liability, there is a strict time limit on their right to file suit and seek civil compensation for damages.
 According to Official Code of Georgia §9-3-33, anyone who fails to litigate within two years of the date of their injury may be barred from seeking any civil restitution for that incident.
 Furthermore, since insurance companies are aware of this legal deadline, failing to pursue an insurance settlement within this period will often result in a rejected claim as well.

 Discuss Legal Options Following Amazon Delivery Truck Accidents with an Alpharetta Attorney

 Recovering compensation following a crash involving an Amazon delivery driver can be a deceptively complex ordeal.
 Since Amazon Logistics depends on independent contractors for delivery services, it is exceedingly rare for recovery following an accident to come from anywhere except the Flex Insurance that Amazon requires their drivers to carry.

-No matter the circumstances of your case, though, a knowledgeable attorney could help you effectively pursue the financial restitution you need for your damages.
-To learn more about your legal options following an Amazon delivery truck accidents in Alpharetta, call today to set up a consultation.
+No matter the circumstances of your case, though, a knowledgeable Alpharetta personal injury lawyer could help you effectively pursue the financial restitution you need for your damages.
+To learn more about your legal options following an Amazon delivery truck accident in Alpharetta, call today to set up a consultation.